 This breathtaking variety of collective quantum phenomena is exemplified in the copper oxide high-temperature (high-Tc) superconductors.
 My postdoctoral research is focused on the ladder material, Sr14Cu24O41.
 Ladders are the simplest structural units that exhibit the phenomenology of the high-Tc cuprates, and offer an ideal platform for rigorous comparisons between experiments and many-body theory.
 My goal is twofold: first, to use this material to better understand the microscopic physics of high-Tc superconductivity, and second, to create new, light-driven nonequilibrium phases of matter.
 I achieve this using ultrafast THz and resonant X-ray spectroscopy.

-A powerful new tool to study light-driven quantum materials: time-resolved resonant inelastic X-ray scattering
+A powerful tool to study driven quantum materials: time-resolved resonant inelastic x-rays scattering

 A dominant paradigm in the study of quantum materials is to measure the elementary excitations of a system (e. g. phonons, magnons), and use this to reconstruct the underlying interactions.
 Time-resolved resonant inelastic X-ray scattering (trRIXS), a recently developed technique, expands this powerful approach to the realm of light-driven nonequilibrium systems.
 Collaborating with scientists at X-ray free electron laser facilities, I use trRIXS to quantify transient electronic interactions in light-driven high-Tc cuprates.